gkhull/hosts/README.md

 This repository contains my personal hosts files.
 Pick an option sorted by most to least protection.

-OPTION 1: Use b.txt, the blacklist in conjunction with a.txt the annoyances list, and w.txt, the whitelist.
+OPTION 1: Use blacklist.txt, the blacklist in conjunction with annoyances.txt the annoyances list, and whitelist.txt, the whitelist.

-OPTION 2: use g.txt if you cannot whitelist for any reason
+OPTION 2: use greylist.txt if you cannot whitelist for any reason

 The format is using Ublock's ||example.com^ style blocking rules